slindsey001/slindsey001.github.io/ai-documentation-agent.md

 ## Overview

-Designed a Claude-based documentation agent to support scalable technical writing workflows in a docs-as-code environment.
+Designed a Claude-based documentation review agent to support scalable technical writing workflows.

-The project focused on improving documentation consistency, streamlining technical review processes, and exploring how AI-assisted workflows can enhance large-scale documentation operations.
+The project focused on improving documentation consistency, streamlining technical review workflows, and exploring how AI-assisted systems can enhance large-scale documentation operations.

 ---